GridinSoft Threat Intelligence

 Download Anti-Malware

 DirectX.exe is a Windows file recorded in the ThreatInfo database.
 It is associated with Webroot SecureAnywhere.
 The reported company name is Webroot.
-The current detection status is Suspicious Object, based on the latest analysis from 2023-05-07 23:19:16 (2 years ago).
+The current detection status is Suspicious Object, based on the latest analysis from 2023-05-07 23:19:16 (3 years ago).
+ThreatInfo groups this verdict with Susp reports for broader family-level investigation.

 If DirectX.exe appears on your computer unexpectedly, treat it as suspicious.
 Check its location, digital signature, and recent system changes before allowing it to run.
 A full anti-malware scan is recommended when this file is detected as Suspicious Object.